Vista Outdoor: CCI

 Cascade Cartridge, usually called CCI Ammunition, is based in Lewiston, Idaho.
 Initially, CCI made centerfire primers for government use.
 As of March 2015, it mainly manufactures rimfire ammunition but also makes centerfire handgun ammunition, primers for reloading and industrial purposes, and shotgun shells.

 CCI was founded in 1951 by Dick Speer, brother of Speer Bullets founder Vernon Speer.
 CCI was previously known as the Speer Ammunition Company.

 Federal Premium

 Federal Cartridge, usually styled Federal Premium, is located in Anoka, Minnesota where it employs roughly 1,000 workers.
 It was founded in 1922 by Charles L. Horn.
-Federal Premium manufactures finished shotshell, centerfire, and rimfire ammunition, as well as powder, primer, and shell casings.
+Federal Premium manufactures finished shotshell, centerfire, and rimfire ammunition, as well as bullets, primers, and shell casings.
 Federal Premium introduced its Hydra-Shok line of handgun ammunition in 1988 after the FBI requested a bullet with better terminal ballistics than traditional cup-and-core projectiles.
 Federal Premium manages Vista Outdoor's relationship with the Lake City Army Ammunition Plant.